stdm/stdm.github.io/research.md

 <img src="http://stdm.github.io/images/thilo-2024.jpg"/>

-I studied computer science in Giessen and Marburg and received the Doctor of Science degree from [Marburg University](https://www.informatik.uni-marburg.de/~stadelmann/), Germany, in 2010, where I worked on multimedia analysis and voice recognition.
-I held engineering and leadership roles in the automotive industry for several years prior to my appointment at the ZHAW.
-My current research interests revolve around robust representation learning in deep neural networks for pattern recognition problems; how to learn structured and actionable representations for world models; and societal effects of AI.
-My group and research is introduced in more detail [below](#group).
+Thilo studied computer science in Giessen and Marburg and received the Doctor of Science degree from [Marburg University](https://www.informatik.uni-marburg.de/~stadelmann/), Germany, in 2010, where he worked on multimedia analysis and voice recognition.
+Thilo held engineering and leadership roles in the automotive industry for several years prior to my appointment at the ZHAW.
+His current research interests revolve around robust representation learning in deep neural networks for pattern recognition problems; how to learn structured and actionable representations for world models; and societal effects of AI.
+The group and research is introduced in more detail [below](#group).

 Personally, I like kitesurfing, enjoy playing music on stringed instruments (guitars, bass), and am a follower of <a href="https://odb.org/">Jesus Christ</a>.
 If this makes you curious, send me an email with a meeting request (subject "30 minutes on faith"), I am happy to explain.
 I try living by the following values (my closer colleagues know I am not there yet): excellence; wisdom; honor all people; mercy for failure; and courage.

 <a name="group"></a>
-## The group
+## The Machine Perception and Cognition group

 [<img alt="The ZHAW Centre for AI members as of March 2024" src="http://stdm.github.io/images/CAI-2024.jpg"/>](http://stdm.github.io/images/CAI-2024.jpg)